 Security provision at Jersey Airport is the responsibility of POJL Security.
-In addition, regular security patrols are conducted, at random, at least once in every 4-hour period, during daylight hours by ARFFS personnel, to ensure that the security fence is in good condition and that all access gates are secure.
+In addition, regular security patrols are conducted, at random, by ARFFS personnel, to ensure that the security fence is in good condition and that all access gates are secure.